Principles Of Heliophysics: a textbook on the universal processes behind planetary habitability: Heliophysics: unification, coupling, exploration

 Each twinkling point of light is a star not too unlike our own Sun.
 The Sun is an ordinary star that features so prominently in our lives and on the pages of [the Heliophysics book series, as in this volume,] because of its proximity.
 The next closest star, $\alpha$\,Centauri (which is a triple system in which Proxima Centauri is currently the closest to Earth), is almost a million times farther away (at 4.22 light years), and the others are farther still.
-We may now say with some confidence that many of the stars are surrounded by planets of various sizes.\activity{Look up the definition of 'planet'.
-Note that, formally, the term 'planet' has only been defined by the International Astronomical Union for bodies within the Solar System; the term 'exoplanet' is reserved for bodies like planets in other planetary systems, although for these, and certainly for the joint collective, the term 'planets' is often used.} Some of these orbital companions are so immense that they are stars in their own right: double-star systems are quite common. \activity{Many 'stars' we see in the night sky are binaries, including, for example, the brightest star in the night sky, Sirius ($\alpha$\,CMa).
-More complex multiple-star systems may be less frequent, but are nonetheless common.
-Look up the example of Castor ($\alpha$\,Gem) for an example of a sextenary, and then explore some more on multiple star systems in general.}
+We may now say with some confidence that many of the stars are surrounded by planets of various sizes.\activity{{\em Look up} the definition of 'planet'.
+Note that, formally, the term 'planet' has only been defined by the International Astronomical Union for bodies within the Solar System; the term 'exoplanet' is reserved for bodies like planets in other planetary systems, although for these, and certainly for the joint collective, the term 'planets' is often used.
+What differentiates a planet (in the broader sense of the definition) from a star (hint: it is not that a planet orbits a star, see for example \href{https://en.wikipedia.org/wiki/Rogue_planet}{'rogue planets.'} \mylabel{act:defplanet}} Some of these orbital companions are so immense that they are stars in their own right: double-star systems are quite common. \activity{{\em Look up:} Many 'stars' we see in the night sky are binaries, including, for example, the brightest star in the night sky, Sirius ($\alpha$\,CMa).
+More complex multiple-star systems may be less frequent, but are nonetheless common. (a) Look up the example of Castor ($\alpha$\,Gem) for an example of a sextenary, and then explore some more on \href{https://en.wikipedia.org/wiki/Star_system}{star systems} in general. (b) Create a table of a few of the more famous of these (such as Sirius, Proxima Centauri, and Polaris) and list the properties of the stars that they contain.
+We get to the meaning of 'spectral type' in Ch.~\ref{ch:dynamos}. (c) You will see that stars go by many names: compare these and look up their roots, for example \href{https://www.iau.org/public/themes/naming_stars/}{at the IAU} or \href{https://en.wikipedia.org/wiki/Stellar_designations_and_names}{on Wikipedia}. \mylabel{act:starsystems}}